CRBroughton/nuxt-cache/README.md

 ### Memory Cache
 - Uses Nuxt's payload system to store data in memory
-- Perfect for SSR and initial page loads
 - Data persists only for the current session
 - Automatically cleared on page refresh